johnfoderaro/markdown-api/readme.md

 - `parent`
 - `children`

-For example, upon initalizing this application, a tree is created or retrieved from MongoDB, with the following node as its root:
+For example, upon initializing this application, a tree is created or retrieved from MongoDB, with the following node as its root:

 ```javascript
 {